debjitl45/day4/README.md

 Copy

 Q22.
-How to disable specific auto-configuration in spring boot?
+How to disable specific auto-configuration in spring boot?<br>
 To exclude specific auto-configuration classes, use the exclude attribute of @EnableAutoConfiguration to disable them.
 Here is a sample code for the same.

 @Configuration